 Sao Beach is your typical tropical beach with soft white sand and a beautiful turquoise ocean.

-The beach is over 7 kilometers long, so despite the fact that it’s a very popular place to visit on Phu Quoc, there is always a less crowded spot to be found.
+The beach is over 7 kilometers long, so despite the fact that it's a very popular place to visit in Phu Quoc, there is always a less crowded spot to be found.

 Another downside: Sao Beach has a serious trash problem and it’s not uncommon to see lots of plastic washed up on the beach.